emmatyping/cpython/Modules/_zstd/README.md

 4. Removed forced inlining/no inlining
 5. replaced the inclusion of other .c files in `_zstd.c` with the creation of multiple object files to be linked in to `_zstd.c`.
 This should make compilation faster and the code easier to understand.
 6. "RichMem" is used by default, which boils down to calculating the output buffer size up-front.
+7. The ZSTD_c_targetCBlockSize parameter is omitted as the minimum zstd version is not yet v1.5.6

 TODOs: